Athletic mouthguards: Features to look for.

 Beyond just protecting oral structures and soft tissues, a sports mouthpiece can provide other benefits too.

 A) Protection from concussion.

-Some studies have suggested that wearing a mouthguard can help to reduce the incidence or severity of concussions.
-Their explanation is this.
+Some studies have suggested that wearing a mouthguard can help to reduce the likelihood or severity of concussions.
+Their explanation is as follows:

 B) Psychological benefits.

 You can spin the argument that wearing a sports mouthguard may provide a psychological edge for an athlete, in the sense that they may feel more confident (and therefore perform better) when they know they have proper mouth protection.